 Corte Madera Peak Trail

-If you have done this hike recently, please share your pictures in the comments or leave an update about the trail.
+Have you done this hike recently?
+Please share your pictures in the comments or leave an update about the trail.

 - Corte Madera Trail Overall Difficulty: 40 % 40 %